-Nothing beats the flavor of freshly made masa.
+Nothing beats the flavor of freshly made måsa.
 Dried corn is boiled in powdered lime then soaked overnight, a process called nixtamalization.
-This process makes it easy to remove the outer husk of the corn kernels, and it enhances the body’s ability to absorb the nutrients in the corn.
-For Chamorro/Guam-style tamales, I prefer using white corn over yellow corn.
-Nixtamalized yellow corn is wonderful for homemade corn tortillas.
+This process makes it easy to remove the outer husk of the corn kernels, makes it easy to grind the corn, and it enhances the body’s ability to absorb the nutrients in the corn.
+This is also excellent for Chamorro style tamåles gisu, atuli måsa drink and atulen ilotes soup.

-Tools: large stock pot with cover, colander, large bowl, 2 to 3 rimmed baking sheets, napkins, molino grinder
+Tools: large stock pot with cover, colander, large bowl, molinu grinder, metåti and månu, 2 to 3 rimmed baking sheets and napkins (optional)

 1. Place the corn in the pot.
 Add 16 cups of water.